 - A multi-media, interactive Bob Moog Timeline, with access to over 700 archival items and rare photographs.

-- The all-important story of Leon Theremin and his seminal invention, the “theremin”, both inspirational forces in Bob’s life, including rare theremins that Bob created throughout the course of his life.
+- The all-important story of Leon Theremin and his seminal invention, the theremin, both inspirational forces in Bob’s life.
+Exhibits include rare theremins that Bob created, including some of his earliest models.

 - Making Waves: The Theremin includes interactive theremins and oscilloscopes, providing a lesson on understanding waveforms and how to play the theremin.